thinker-hfzhu/commute-route/sam/README.md

 The SAM CLI installs dependencies defined in `package.json`, creates a deployment package, and saves it into the `sam/.aws-sam/build` folder.

-SAM build could specify template file as template-proxy.yaml which not support CONVERT_TO_BINARY at the moment.
+`SAM build` could specify template file as template-proxy.yaml which not support CONVERT_TO_BINARY at the moment.

 ```bash
 sam$ sam build --template-file template-proxy.yaml
 ```

 After SAM build, we can test Lambda function by invoking it directly with a test event.
-An event is a JSON document that represents the input that the function receives from the event source.
+An event is a JSON document which represents the input that the function receives from the event source.
 Test events are pre-defined in the `tests/events` folder.

 Run functions locally and invoke them with the `sam local invoke` command. (require Docker)